The history of afternoon tea

 Offering a delicious combination of finely cut sandwiches, freshly baked scones with clotted cream and strawberry jam, a range of exquisitely presented cakes and pastries and loose leaf tea, it comes as no surprise that afternoon tea at The Petersham has always been a popular affair.
 And with panoramic views of the famous bend of the River Thames and the lush Petersham Meadows, it’s simply the perfect spot to enjoy a traditional afternoon tea with friends and family.

 Now a Great British tradition, the practice of afternoon tea has a very interesting history dating back to the 1800s.
-To celebrate National Tea Day on 21st April 2017, as well as our love of afternoon tea, we thought we would put together a timeline noting the all-important dates in the history of afternoon tea.
+To celebrate Afternoon Tea Week from 14th – 20th August 2017 as well as our love of afternoon tea, we thought we would put together a timeline noting the all-important dates in the history of afternoon tea.

 ‘At half past three, everything stops for tea’

 During the 18th century, dinner could be served as late as 8.30pm, so Anna Russell, the 7th Duchess of Bedford, began to request a pot of tea and a light snack in her boudoir during the afternoon in order to curb her hunger.

 The Duchess slowly started to invite friends to join her in the country house of Woburn Abbey over the summer, and this practice proved so popular she continued her teatime gatherings when she returned to London.

 Picking up on these social events, other hostesses and elite influencers started replicating the Duchess’s parties and the routine soon became a fashionable and prestigious event, with elegant dress codes and etiquette expected.

 By the 1920s, the social phenomenon of afternoon tea had hit its peak and high-end parties were often celebrated complete with talented musicians, silver teapots, fine linen, dutiful servants and the best tea money could possibly buy.